Northern Vermont University:

 Performance and Film Studies

-Since 2009, I’ve had the privilege of teaching in public schools as a visiting artist and resident theater director.
-Beginning in 2019, I developed and taught a robust and responsive curriculum in the Fine Arts department of the second-largest high school in Vermont.
+Beginning in 2009, I had the privilege of teaching in public schools as a visiting artist and resident theater director.
+In early 2019, I started work as a classroom teacher, developing and teaching a robust and responsive curriculum in the Fine Arts department of the second-largest high school in Vermont.

 My pedagogy is embedded within the practice and responsibility of the Artist as Citizen.
-The purpose of the artwork, its relation to its social context & the viewer, plus deeply cosidered aesthetic choices behave as founding elements to answer, “Why this artwork?
-Why then/why now?”
+The purpose of the artwork, its relation to its social context and the viewer, plus deeply considered aesthetic choices behave as founding elements to answer, "Why this artwork?
+Why then/why now?"

 The means is the message, design matters, and nothing is arbitrary.